Size Guide to Buckwheat Pillows

 Young Woman Sleeping on Standard Size Buckwheat Pillow

-Yes yes, we know.
-Having a standard size or queen size bed pillow, makes your bed look organized and better, than having small size pillows on your bed.
-While that's true, and while Standard Size pillows are a great choice when it comes to fiber filled or memory cushions, we don't believe it's the best size for buckwheat pillows.
-Our Standard Size pillow comes in at a weight of almost 11lbs, where as our Japanese Size pillow only weights 5.5lbs.
+Yes, we know.
+Having a standard size or queen size bed pillow makes your bed look organized and better than having small size pillows on your bed.
+While that's true, and while Standard Size pillows are a great choice when it comes to fiber-filled or memory cushions, we don't believe it's the best size for buckwheat pillows.
+Our Standard Size pillow comes in at a weight of almost 11lbs, whereas our Japanese Size pillow only weighs 5.5lbs.
 This makes a huge difference for many people when it comes to how you handle the pillow.
-Moving 10lbs around when you have to wash the cover or replaced the cover, or sheets, is not really fun.
-Overall a larger pillow means also more maintenance.
+Moving 10lbs around when you have to wash the cover or replace the cover or sheets, is not really fun.
+Overall, a larger pillow means more maintenance.
 You have to empty out more hulls than you'd have to with a smaller size.
-So the cleaning process itself of your buckwheat bed pillow, becomes a harder task with this size.
+So the cleaning process itself of your buckwheat bed pillow becomes a harder task with this size.

-Price wise a standard size pillow also comes int at almost twice the cost as a japanese size pillow.
+Price-wise a standard size pillow also comes in at almost twice the cost as a Japanese size pillow.

 Neck Roll (17" x 6")